Ferdinand II, Holy Roman Emperor: Restoration

 Ferdinand's Reformationspatent ordered every Protestant preacher and teacher in Upper Austria to be inducted into a special registry in 1624.

-Becanus who died in late 1623 was succeeded by Lamormaini as Ferdinand's confessor.
+Martin Becanus, who died in late 1623, was succeeded by Wilhelm Lamormaini as Ferdinand's confessor.
 Lamormaini awakened Ferdinand's determination to adopt strict measures against the Protestants.
 At his initiative, Ferdinand decided to unite the medical and law faculties of the Charles University in Prague with the theological and philosophical faculties of the Jesuits' local college to strengthen the Jesuits' control of higher education.
-The new archbishop of Prague, Ernst Adalbert of Harrach did not renounce the control of the university and also wanted to prevent the Jesuits from seizing the estates of the Charles University.
+The new archbishop of Prague, Ernst Adalbert of Harrach did not renounce the control of the university and also wanted to prevent the Jesuits from seizing the estates of Charles University.
 Valerianus Magnus, the head of the Capuchins in Bohemia, and the Holy See supported Harrach, but Ferdinand did not relent.

 Ferdinand ceremoniously renewed his oath about the restoration of Catholicism in his realms on 25 March 1624.
-First, he banned Protestant ceremonies in Bohemia proper and Moravia, even prohibiting the noblemen to hold Protestant pastors on 18 May.
+First, he banned Protestant ceremonies in Bohemia proper and Moravia, even prohibiting the noblemen from holding Protestant pastors on 18 May.
 Maximilian I of Bavaria, who still held Upper Austria in pledge, proposed a cautious approach in the province, but Ferdinand ordered the expulsion of all Protestant pastors and teachers on 4 October.
 A year later, he prescribed that all inhabitants were to convert to Catholicism in Upper Austria by the following Easter, allowing only noblemen and burghers to choose to leave the province.
-The Upper Austrian peasants rose up in a rebellion and took control of the territories to the north of the Danube in May–June 1626.
+The Upper Austrian peasants rose in a rebellion and took control of the territories to the north of the Danube in May–June 1626.
 They sent delegates to Ferdinand in Vienna, but he did not give them an audience.
-Instead, he sent troops from Lower Austria to assist the Bavarian army in the crushing of the rebellion which was accomplished by the end of November.
+Instead, he sent troops from Lower Austria to assist the Bavarian army in the crushing of the rebellion, which was accomplished by the end of November.
 Tens of thousands of Protestants left Upper Austria during the following years.

 Ferdinand also took advantage of his peace with Bethlen to strengthen his position in Hungary.
 The Diet of Hungary confirmed the right of his son, Ferdinand III, to succeed him in October 1625.
-Ferdinand also achieved the election of a Catholic magnate, Count Miklós Esterházy, as the new palatine with the support of the Archbishop of Esztergom, Cardinal Péter Pázmány.
+Ferdinand also achieved the election of a Catholic magnate, Nikolaus, Count Esterházy, as the new palatine with the support of the Archbishop of Esztergom, Cardinal Péter Pázmány.